 The more popular the Louis Vuitton bag, the more likely you are going to come across a lot of counterfeits in the marketplace.
 Such is the case for the Louis Vuitton Neverfull.
 Despite being around since 1998 this bag has grown wildly popular in the past 5 years and for good reason.
 It’s classically styled and has so many practical uses that you will never want to get rid of your bag.
-I personally would be weary of any used Neverfull because no savvy buyer would ever part with this bag.
+I personally would be wary of any used Neverfull because no savvy buyer would ever part with this bag.
 I would give up my Speedies before I would part with my Neverfull.
 So since the Neverfull has drastically increased in popularity, and it’s such a simple design, the market has been flooded with dozens of knock-offs making it incredibly difficult for an untrained buyer to determine if any pre-owned Neverfull being sold online is actually authentic.
 Let’s look at the step-by-step guide to follow when authenticating a Louis Vuitton Neverfull.

 The other day my cousin who was also carrying her Neverfull GM Damier in Ebene and we noticed that our interior linings didn’t match.
 The lining of my Neverfull had fleur and circles while hers was just stripes.
 She received a matching carrying clutch with her Neverfull and I got only the bag itself.
 If it hasn’t been for my background in authentication we would have probably both been thinking that the other person’s bag was a fake.
-Fortunately I knew the answer to why two authentic Neverfulls have different linings and I want to make sure that all my other Louis Vuitton lovers understand how to authenticate a Neverfull as well.
+Fortunately, I knew the answer to why two authentic Neverfulls have different linings and I want to make sure that all my other Louis Vuitton lovers understand how to authenticate a Neverfull as well.
 With so many new interior colors coming out year over year following this entire checklist is really important to ensure that you don’t fall victim to a fake Neverfull.

 Louis Vuitton Neverfull Fun Facts